BillJr99/Ursinus-CS376/_pages/Labs/lab-shell.md

 To actually run a process in the background, we will modify the `main` loop so that the parent does not call `wait` on the child immediately after `fork`ing it (since we will do this with `waitpid` when the child signals that it has terminated with the logic above).
 Instead the parent can return to printing its prompt and proceeding as normal.

 To do this, check if the last token in your input is the `&` character.
-If it is, remove it from the list of tokens, and set a flag variable that indicates that the parent should not `wait` on the child.
+If it is, remove it from the list of tokens, and set a flag variable that indicates that the parent should not `waitpid` on the child like we did above.

 Finally, in your main loop, when you start a process in the foreground, set `foreground_pid` to the pid of that child.
 Be sure to set it back to `0` when that child terminates (which you'll know by checking the pid that is returned from your call to `wait`).
 If you start a process in the background, do not set `foreground_pid`.
 We will use this later to keep track of which process is the foreground process (because it should receive signals sent to the shell).